FIFA official Sheikh Ahmad resigning amid bribery claims | WHIZ News

 Lai’s case marked the first major step into Asia, and suggests other soccer officials potentially recruited by the Kuwait faction could be targeted.

-The Asian election for FIFA seats on May 8 in Manama, Bahrain, is the same day as a FIFA Council meeting which the sheik will not attend.
-The FIFA congress is held in the city three days later.
+The Asian election for FIFA seats next week in Bahrain, is the same day as a FIFA Council meeting which the sheik will not attend.
+The FIFA congress is held in the city three days later with Asian soccer potentially in turmoil having seen its most influential official leave.

+“I will continue to support the family of football once these allegations have been disproved,” Sheikh Ahmad said Sunday.